MTV Part III BLASHFIELD BRILLIANCE

 The following year, Blashfield again received a slew of nominations for Paul Simon's "Boy in the Bubble" from Simon's Graceland album.
 My favorite of his efforts is the little seen "Good Friends" from Joni Mitchell's 1985 release Dog Eat Dog.
 Joni, of course, was always concerned with visuals, often painting her own cover art.
 She is a bohemian presence in the video.
 The master of blue-eyed soul, Michael McDonald, sings harmony.
 First the Simon link:

 Blashfield was born in 1944 and developed a career as a conceptual artist in the late 70s, specializing in the short film form.
 He has worked with Tears for Fears, Weird Al Yankovic, Marc Cohn, and NuShooz, among others.
 He even managed to cop a Grammy for Michael Jackson's "Leave Me Alone" in 1990.
-Below was that work--Best Music Video Short Form--but the rights police have forbidden the transfer so just click on the following link: http://www.youtube.com/watch?v=crbFmpezO4A
+Below was that work--Best Music Video Short Form--but the rights police have forbidden the transfer so just click on the following link if you can't see it: http://www.youtube.com/watch?v=crbFmpezO4A

 The extended video above,"Suspicious Circumstances", reportedly inspired David Byrne initially, and soon Blashfield's venture into the new music form took off.
 "I feel objects and environments can function as metaphors for ideas we've been constructing in our heads that we can't put our finger on," says Blashfield.
 Paul Simon employed Blashfield's skillful use of three-dimensional imagery for his Graceland ode, "The Boy in the Bubble".
 The pairing of Blashfield and Simon was serendipitous, as the singer/songwriter's metaphors about quotidian change found correlatives in Blashfield's images.